KiaShakiba/leptoaster/README.md

 That's it!
 You can now show toast messages in your UI!

-The `ToasterContext` exposes a number of different kinds of toasts:
+The `toaster` exposes a number of different kinds of toasts:
 * `info`
 * `success`
 * `warn`